Alan Marshall: A Scientist and a Gentleman

-Alan Marshall, Kasha Professor of Chemistry at Florida State University and director emeritus of the Ion Cyclotron Resonance Facility at the National High Magnetic Field Laboratory, is ensconced in his favorite armchair.
+Alan Marshall, Kasha Professor of Chemistry at Florida State University and Chief Scientist for Ion Cyclotron Resonance at the National High Magnetic Field Laboratory, is ensconced in his favorite armchair.
 He’s dressed for comfort in khaki shorts and a button-down jean shirt, his sneakered feet propped on an ottoman.
 Smiling, he absent-mindedly twirls a white tuft of sideburn with one hand and cradles a yellow coozy in the other, appearing as chilled-out as the drink inside.

 Meet one of the greatest innovators in the history of mass spectrometry, hard at work.

 Marshall, though in his gracious North Tallahassee home, the pool and a well-stocked cooler just outside the door, truly is hard at work, surrounded by a score of scientists, postdocs and students from his lab.
 Actually, deleting “hard” from that sentence would make it ring more true – but not because the much-honored chemist is slacking off.
 Rather, the words “work” and “hard” are never, in the syntax of Marshall’s career, juxtaposed.
 Adjectives such as “enjoyable” or “engrossing” partner much better with “work,” as he sees it.
 For Marshall is someone who draws no boundary between work and the rest of his life, a scientist whose lab spills over into his white brick house a dozen miles away, a renaissance man of many interests, but none of which compete with his life’s greatest passion: Fourier transform ion cyclotron resonance (FT-ICR).